 The Topology map is a feature to check neighbor devices' information or to configure them easily.
-Click the Topology map, the system will display topology as below.

-All devices connect to the Switch directly and support LLDP will be displayed on the screen.
-Such as below figure, the NGI-M05-C1 is its neighbor device.
-When moving the mouse indicator on the NGI-M05-C1 icon, it will display information about the NGI-M05-C1.
-Left click the mouse on the NGI-M05-C1 icon.
+Click on the Topology map and the system will display its topology as shown below.
+All devices connect to the Switch directly and support for LLDP will display on the screen.
+In the diagram below, the NGI-M05-C1 is its neighbor device.
+When moving the mouse indicator over the NGI-M05-C1 icon, it will display information about the NGI-M05-C1.
+Left click on the NGI-M05-C1 icon.
 The browser will connect to the NGI-M05-C1.
-If the neighbor device is a Switch that supports the Netlite server function, right click the mouse.
-The menu will be displayed on the screen.
-You can then click the item you wish to configure the Switch.
+If the neighbor device is a Switch that supports the Netlite server function, right click on the mouse.
+The menu will display on the screen and you can click an item for which you want to configure the Switch.